-The waiver stipulates that a district must allocate at least 20 percent of the yearly Title I award off-the-top to provide "meaningful interventions" to Priority and Focus schools before any other Title I funds are allocated.
-Based on a District FY17 award estimate of \$120.7 million, Priority and Focus schools will be targeted to receive \$24.14 million dollars.
+The district allocates 20 percent of the yearly Title I award off-the-top to provide "meaningful interventions" to Priority and Focus schools before any other Title I funds are allocated.
+Based on a District FY18 award estimate of \$125 million, Priority and Focus schools will be targeted to receive \$25 million dollars.
 The District decided to allocate these funds directly to Priority and Focus schools to be used for "meaningful interventions" which have not been defined by the Pennsylvania Department of Education except that those interventions must be consistent with existing activities allowable under Title I. The targeted Priority and Focus school dollars are allocated based on student enrollment as of October 2016 (not poverty), and the dollars are in addition to the poverty distribution of dollars described above.